 Only Pierre-Emerick Aubameyang and Ousmane Dembele played more Bundesliga games for Dortmund in 2016/17 than Weigl, who again featured in 30.
 That momentum was rudely halted by a broken ankle sustained late last season and meant the now 22-year-old's 2017/18 Hinrunde appearances were — like his team's form — sporadic.

-The arrival of Peter Stöger as Dortmund coach in mid-December has seen Weigl rejuvenated.
-Handed the pivotal role between defence and attack as the metronomic meat in the 4-1-4-1 sandwich his new boss has used to serve up seven of a possible nine points, his much-improved form has helped fill the insatiable appetite for success of BVB's passionate fans.
+The arrival of Peter Stöger as Dortmund coach in mid-December has rejuvenated Weigl.
+Handed the pivotal role between defence and attack as the metronomic meat in the 4-1-4-1 sandwich his new boss has used to serve up an impressive start to life, Weigl's much-improved form has helped fill the insatiable appetite for success of BVB's passionate fans.

 If Dortmund are to again eat at the top table of European club football in the UEFA Champions League next season, those supporters will be hoping Weigl can tap into his uncanny ability to tie the team's talents together to help earn BVB an invite to the party.